Your friendly neighborhood space/rehab doctor! I love space and I love rehab. The two go hand in hand.

-I was the space doc for HI-SEAS IV, a one-year mission to simulated Mars.
-We went, we scienced, and we returned to Earth.
-Now I’m the scientist in residence at the St. Louis Science Center.
+I aspire to rehabilitate astronauts, pilots, divers, and other brave souls living and working in extreme environments.
+I am a resident physician in Rehabilitation medicine at Washington University, St. Louis.
+From 2015-2016, I was the space doc for HI-SEAS IV, a one-year mission to simulated Mars.
+We went.
+We scienced.
+And we “returned to Earth.”
 I still work to promote space, science, and healthy life on Earth.
 The the tales from that journey can be found on my professional blog, livefrommars.
 This is my personal blog.

-Does that last issue surprise you?
-It turns out that people – not plants, propulsion or planetary weather, are the big X factor in space travel.
-In the known Universe, people are the unknown.
+It turns out that people – not plants, propulsion or planetary weather – are the big X factor in space travel.
+In our exploration of the known Universe, people are the most pressing unknown.
 A machine can only break in so many ways.
 Micrometeorites can be shielded from and solar flares forewarned.
 People are constantly inventing new ways to break themselves and each other.
-Space scientists, and scientists in general, would like to be able to predict when this is going to happen, how and why.
-They would like to be able to keep one step ahead of the circumstances that lead to a crew breaking down on the way to or back from a mission far, far away.
+To make everyone’s life more comfortable and productive, space scientists (and scientists in general) would like to be able to predict when these breaks are going to happen.
+The hope is that if we understand how and why they happen, we can prevent them from happening as often.
+In space, the idea is to keep one step ahead of the circumstances that lead to a crew breaking down on the way to or back from a mission far, far away.

 So, how do we keep humans on deep space missions healthy, productive?
 That’s what we went to find out!Copyright secured by Digiprove © 2020 Sheyna Gifford